Foodland Chairman Jenai Wall to Not Stand for Re-Election to First Hawaiian Board

 HONOLULU, Jan.
-20, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. ( FHB) announced today that Foodland Chairman and CEO Jenai S. Wall will not be standing for re-election as a director of First Hawaiian Inc. (FHI) or First Hawaiian Bank (FHB, Financial) at the company’s upcoming annual stockholder’s meeting on April 20, 2022.
+20, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (NASDAQ: FHB) announced today that Foodland Chairman and CEO Jenai S. Wall will not be standing for re-election as a director of First Hawaiian Inc. (FHI) or First Hawaiian Bank (FHB) at the company’s upcoming annual stockholder’s meeting on April 20, 2022.

 Wall currently serves on the Board’s Compensation Committee and Risk Committee.
 Her 27 years of service began when she joined the First Hawaiian Bank board in 1995 and continued with her appointment to the FHI Board in August 2018.